cohenjer/mscode/readme.md

 https://github.com/bbejar/prox-l1oo
 and which was developped in Bejar, Benjamin, Ivan Dokmanic, and Rene Vidal.
 "The fastest L1, oo prox in the west."
 IEEE transactions on pattern analysis and machine intelligence (2021).

+## Known issues

+Currently, you need to modify the file `prox_ind_l1_norm.py` to add the path to libprox.so in your computer.
+Moreover, the python wrapper for this C code does not work apparently on Windows.

 credits: J.E.Cohen, 2021